 <<13.
-Seller's expertise - the Seller has expertise in originating and servicing receivables of a similar nature of the Receivables, in accordance with article 20(10) of the EU Securitisation Regulation and the relevant Regulatory Technical Standards.;>>.
+Seller's expertise - SFS Italia has expertise in originating and servicing receivables of a similar nature of the Receivables, in accordance with article 20(10) of the EU Securitisation Regulation and the relevant Regulatory Technical Standards.>>.

 See also the Prospectus Section headed "THE SELLER, THE SERVICER, THE CASH MANAGER AND THE JUNIOR NOTES SUBSCRIBER", where it is confirmed that <<(...)
-The Seller has expertise in originating receivables of a similar nature of the Receivables, in accordance with article 20(10) of the EU Securitisation Regulation and the relevant Regulatory Technical Standards.>>.
+The Seller has expertise in originating receivables of a similar nature of the Receivables, in accordance with article 20(10) of the EU Securitisation Regulation.>>.